kavu/angusto/README.md

 ## One more thing

-I know that template is clunky and weird (Bootstrap assets requirement and copying them), and I hope I'll find an elegant solution someday.
+I know that template is clunky and weird (Bootstrap assets requirement and copying them, Ruby Compass dependency), and I hope I'll find an elegant solution someday.
 But if you want to suggest some — feel free to open a Pull&nbsp;Request.